engindenizdogu/harbor/pages/index.md

 title: Harbor
 ---
 ## Hi, I'm Deniz...
-I'm a master's student in Machine Learning at Stevens Institute of Technology.
+I'm a master's student in *Machine Learning at Stevens Institute of Technology*.
 I created this site to keep my notes organized and build my own knowledge base (and since it could also double as a portfolio, I thought, why not turn it into a documentation blog).
 I’ll also be using it as a personal blog.
 Feel free to look around, I hope you’ll find something helpful here too!
 # 2025

 | Dates                       | Notes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |